system76/tech-docs/src/models/launch_2/repairs.md

 ![Switch pins visible through sockets](./img/pcb-switch-pins.webp)

 4. Install the bottom cover and its four screws, flip the keyboard over, and put all of the keycaps back on.
-    - If any of the oval magnets came loose from the bottom cover, put them back into place before reinstalling the bottom cover.
+    - If any of the oval steel inserts came loose from the bottom cover, put them back into place before reinstalling the bottom cover.
-        - The magnets are held in by glue, but are also held in place magnetically if the magnetic lift bar is installed.
+        - The steel inserts are held in with glue, but are also held in place magnetically if the magnetic lift bar is installed.
+They can be re-glued with CA glue.